Margarita Boladeras i Cucurella

 Margarita Boladeras i Cucurella (born 19 August 1945) is a professor emeritus of Moral and Political Philosophy at the University of Barcelona.
 She is known for her important contributions in the fields of philosophy, ethics and bioethics.

 Biography

 Born in Antequera, Andalusia, Margarita Boladeras studied in France, Austria and Germany, therefore she has a good knowledge of French and German languages, together with Catalan and Spanish.
 She received her BA and PhD in Philosophy from the University of Barcelona, where she has developed most of her academic career.
-Over the years, he has worked on the development and dissemination of philosophical thought and has actively participated in numerous conferences and seminars, both national and international.
+Over the years, she has worked on the development and dissemination of philosophical thought and has actively participated in numerous conferences and seminars, both national and international.

 Research areas

 Margarita Boladeras' main research areas include: